 Adding lining to a custom window treatment adds an additional expense, but it is well worth the investment.
 Below are some of the advantages to linings.

 Linings Provide A More Finished Look

 By adding a lining to drapes, it creates a more finished look from the inside.
 The lining helps block sunlight that can make fabric colors look washed out.
-And from the outside, white or ivory linings can give varied window treatments a uniform look.
+And from the outside, white or ivory linings can give varied window treatments a crisp, uniform look.

 Linings Make Drapes Hang Better

 Linings help drapes hang better, particularly drapes that are made out of a thin fabric.

 When the drapes get wet, a lining can help resist staining.
 For many custom drapery projects, we use a special, stain-resistant, polyester-cotton blend of fabric.